KKR Real Estate Finance Trust (NYSE:KREF) Price Target Raised to $22.00

 KKR Real Estate Finance Trust (NYSE:KREF) had its price objective hoisted by Raymond James from $21.00 to $22.00 in a research report sent to investors on Wednesday, Analyst Price Targets reports.
 The brokerage currently has an outperform rating on the stock.

 Other equities research analysts have also issued research reports about the stock.
+BTIG Research reissued a buy rating and set a $21.50 price objective (up previously from $19.50) on shares of KKR Real Estate Finance Trust in a report on Tuesday.
 JPMorgan Chase & Co. increased their price objective on shares of KKR Real Estate Finance Trust from $19.00 to $20.00 and gave the stock an overweight rating in a report on Monday, April 26th.
-Zacks Investment Research raised shares of KKR Real Estate Finance Trust from a hold rating to a buy rating and set a $22.00 target price on the stock in a research note on Monday, April 26th.
-BTIG Research reaffirmed a buy rating and issued a $21.50 target price (up previously from $19.50) on shares of KKR Real Estate Finance Trust in a research note on Tuesday.
-Finally, JMP Securities raised shares of KKR Real Estate Finance Trust from a market perform rating to an outperform rating and set a $21.50 target price on the stock in a research note on Wednesday.
+JMP Securities raised shares of KKR Real Estate Finance Trust from a market perform rating to an outperform rating and set a $21.50 price objective on the stock in a report on Wednesday.
+Finally, Zacks Investment Research raised shares of KKR Real Estate Finance Trust from a hold rating to a buy rating and set a $22.00 price objective on the stock in a report on Monday, April 26th.
 Three research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
 KKR Real Estate Finance Trust has a consensus rating of Buy and an average target price of $20.71.

 KREF opened at $21.10 on Wednesday.
 The firm’s 50-day simple moving average is $19.24 and its 200-day simple moving average is $18.26.
 The company has a debt-to-equity ratio of 3.93, a quick ratio of 406.74 and a current ratio of 406.74.
 KKR Real Estate Finance Trust has a twelve month low of $13.20 and a twelve month high of $21.49.
 The firm has a market cap of $1.17 billion, a price-to-earnings ratio of 23.44 and a beta of 0.67.